Awaters3/Waters-lab1/README.md

 </head>
 <body>
   <p>&amp; Hello world.
 This is my first website!</p>
-  <p>Instructions: my name is antonio and I like to cook food. i'm very interested in this class Add a heading.</p>
+  <p>Instructions: my name is Antonio Waters and I like to cook food. i'm very interested in this class I run track and field, my favorite subject is Art. </p>
 </body>
 </html>